RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield.rst

 Power supply
 --------------

 ..
-TODO add documentation on this
+TODO add documentation on this (how much current and power do they need)

 The Click Shields provide two alternative ways to power the Red Pitaya: